 - Professional Experience

-I am an instructor at Gannon University, having a blast teaching mostly philosophy classes to great students.
-I moved here in 2009 with my wife Jessica Hartnett, due to her being hired as a Psychology/ Applied Stats professor.
+I am an instructor at Gannon University, having a blast teaching philosophy classes to my students.
+I moved here in 2009 with my wife Jessica Hartnett, due to her being hired here as a Psychology/ Applied Stats professor.
 We met in graduate school back in DeKalb, Illinois, although all who know me can tell pretty quickly that I am originally from the East Coast---Long Island, NY to be exact.
 I'm also a certified mathematics teacher, and have done a bunch of other things (as you can see some of the other jobs below).
 I love to work, but teaching philosophy is both work and play for me.
-You'll catch my enthusiasm in my classes, I'm sure.
+You'll witness my enthusiasm in my classes, I'm sure.